fortydegrees/OWID-Quiz/README.md

 A game based off [Our World In Data](https://ourworldindata.org/) chloropleth maps, where the title and context has been removed.
 The user's job is to guess which description matches the shown chart.

+Data was crawled from the [charts](https://ourworldindata.org/charts) page and is hosted locally.
+Questions are grouped by the unit used in the scale.

 ## About This App

 The client uses MobX State Tree, Typescript and TailwindCSS.